Dharmendra: 1970–1977: Commercial peak

 Before the end of year, he delivered another huge success in Pratiggya.
 The film along with its strong action scenes also had a significant comic track in the form of "slapstick" comedy which led to it being referred as a "masterpiece in comedy".
 In 1976, Dharmendra reunited with Ramanand Sagar for the action thriller Charas.
-Set against the backdrop of the expulsion of Indian community from Uganda by its dictator Idi Amin in 1972, it opened to bumper response all over the nation and emerged a superhit at the box office.
+Set against the backdrop of the expulsion of Indian community from Uganda by its dictator Idi Amin in 1972, it opened to bumper response all over the nation and emerged a hit at the box office.
 His other release of the year, M. A. Thirumugam's family drama film Maa was thrashed by critics, but still went on to become a success.
-The year 1977 proved to be a big one for Dharmendra with an All Time Blockbuster in Manmohan Desai's action drama Dharam Veer, a superhit in another of Desai's masala film Chacha Bhatija, followed by two more successful films in Arjun Hingorani's mystery thriller Khel Khilari Ka and Pramod Chakravorty's action comedy Dream Girl.
+The year 1977 proved to be a big one for Dharmendra with an All Time Blockbuster in Manmohan Desai's action drama Dharam Veer, a hit in another of Desai's masala film Chacha Bhatija, followed by two more successful films in Arjun Hingorani's mystery thriller Khel Khilari Ka and Pramod Chakravorty's action comedy Dream Girl.
 In the United Kingdom, Dharam Veer had 23 shows in 5 cities.
 Driven by the success of Rafi's songs, the film took a record initial of £50,000 in the UK, equivalent to ₹.
 In addition, the film sold 32 million tickets in the Soviet Union.